Leigh Adams: Retirement

-In 2010 Leigh Adams announced his retirement from speedway after 20 years of international competition.
+In 2010, Adams announced his retirement from speedway after 20 years of international competition.
 This along with a junior career which started in 1982 and saw him win the Australian and Victorian Under-16 Championships.

 In 2011, Adams fulfilled a long-term ambition and entered the Finke Desert Race in Australia's Northern Territory near Alice Springs.
 On 6 June, while on a training ride with his brother and other riders, Adams crashed his motorbike into rocky terrain and sustained multiple injuries including fractured vertebrae, extensive spinal cord damage and broken ribs.
 He was flown from Alice Springs to Royal Adelaide Hospital where he underwent a six-hour operation to stabilise and strengthen his badly injured spine.

 In 2012–13, Adams provided television commentary for Australia's World Series Sprintcars series.

 Family

-In 2014, Adams' son Declan finished 3rd in the Australian Under-16 Championship at the Pinjar Park Speedway in Perth, Western Australia.
+In 2014, Adams' son Declan finished third in the Australian Under-16 Championship at the Pinjar Park Speedway in Perth, Western Australia.